How could it work for you?

 Manufacturers have grappled with the same challenges for decades:

-- How to respond faster to customer demand and keep down costs and prices?
+- How to respond faster to customer demand while keeping down costs and prices?

-- How to meet rising global expectations for faster delivery of more customised products?
+- How to meet rising global expectations for faster delivery of smaller quantities of more customised products?

-- How to release cash from the business to help fund the growth, expansion and innovation?
+- How to release cash into the business from “redundant inventory” embedded in Working Capital to help fund growth, expansion and innovation?

 Typical answers focus on three areas: improve forecasting, increase work in progress and finished inventories, and improve distribution channel efficiency.

-But as we know, each of these soon reach their limits.
+But as we know, each of these have limitations.

-- Forecasts are inherently inaccurate, which often means having too much of what is not needed and not enough of what is needed when the customer needs it.
+- Forecasts are inherently inaccurate.
+This often means having too much of what is not needed until the future, and not enough of what the customer needs now.

-- More inventory can embed quite large quantities of cash in Working Capital, adding to financing, storage and handling costs, while risking obsolescence and write-offs.
+- More inventory can embed quite large quantities of cash in Working Capital.
+This adds to financing, storage and handling costs, while risking obsolescence and write-offs.

-- Distribution channels will continue to improve of course, but so will the competition’s.
+- Distribution channels will continue to improve of course, but so will those of the competition.

 Our founder was a Nobel Prize nominated Laureate in Economics for Working Capital Management through faster response to customer orders.
 To know more on flow and its origins in Demand Flow Technology (DFT) follow the link: